 Wine is now produced by Fruitland Valley Vineyard.
-The Winery is located in Fruitland Washington on property owned by Kathy Benson, right on HWY 25 in Stevens County across from the Fruitland Service Station.
+The Winery is located in Fruitland, Washington on property owned by Kathy Benson, right on HWY 25 in Stevens County across from the Fruitland Service Station.
 The Winery is just a short distance from the vineyard, located down the road on Lake Roosevelt.
-We are currently in production at this facility.
-Although it is not open to the general public, feel free to email or call if you’d like a tour.
+We are currently in production at this facility and run a adjoining tasting room with small food menu.
+Currently it is open seasonally with many events both public and private throughout the year.

 Nowadays, it has a shiny new roof, siding and interior and serves as the hub for Fruitland Valley Vineyard’s Winery.
 Construction continues on the building with dreams of a tasting room and gardens with picnic area.

 Head winemaker Brian Benson follows a traditional path of winemaking and keeps the winemaking process simple, letting the fruit tell its own story.
 We, like many winemakers, know good wine starts in the vineyard, where our head manager and son-in-law John Schuldheisz tend the vines using sustainable farming practices.
 Our wines are then aged – reds in oak barrel and whites in stainless steel – before being introduced to the bottle.